Please click here to see English department information.

 - Students must complete a minimum of 15 ENGL credit hours.

-- Students must complete a minimum of 9 upper-division (3000-level and above) ENGL credit hours.
+- Students must complete a minimum of nine upper-division (3000-level and above) ENGL credit hours at CU Denver.

-- Students must earn a minimum grade of C- (1.7) in all minor courses taken at CU Denver and must achieve a minimum cumulative minor GPA of 2.0.
+- Students must earn a minimum grade of C- (1.7) in all courses that apply to the minor and must achieve a minimum cumulative minor GPA of 2.0.
 All graded attempts in required and elective courses are calculated in the minor GPA.
-Students cannot complete minor or ancillary course requirements as pass/fail.
+Courses taken using P+/P/F or S/U grading cannot apply to minor requirements.